VERIFY BEFORE RELYING

 QUICK ANSWER

 Most Florida sales associate candidates should complete 600 to 800 high-quality practice questions before the Florida real estate exam, including at least two full 100-question timed practice exams.
 If you already score above 80% with no weak topic below 65%, you may need fewer.
 If you are below 70%, repeating questions without review will not help.
 The better benchmark is coverage: all 19 DBPR content areas, daily math, reviewed misses, and realistic timed practice.
+The 600-800 range is a Pass Florida study planning target, not a DBPR requirement.

 600-800